 GMAT Exam Pattern

-The GMAT exam pattern comprises of 4 sections that test Writing, Verbal, Reasoning and Quantitative.
-The total number of questions in the exam are 91 that are to be done in a duration of 3 hours 7 minutes.
+The GMAT exam pattern comprises 4 sections that test Writing, Verbal, Reasoning, and Quantitative.
+The total number of questions in the exam is 91 that is to be done in a duration of 3 hours 7 minutes.
 Given below is the exam pattern highlights: